CodeYourFuture/fundamentals-blockly/exercises/list_links.md

 ### Hints

 - You will need to create an <code>&lt;a&gt;</code> inside of each <code>&lt;li&gt;</code></li>
 - Remember that to set the target of an `<a>` elememt you can use the `href` attribute.
-Without this attribute, your link will not _look_ like a link
+Without this attribute, your link won't be styled like a link.
-- The fewer code blocks you add before clicking `run` the easier it is to work out what your code will do
+- How could you break your solution down into small chunks that you can test at each stage by clicking `run` ?
+The fewer code blocks you add before clicking `run` the easier it is to work out what your code will do.

 <span class="test-checkbox"></span>Click `run` to check the output looks something like